 Prostate cancer is cancer that starts in the prostate gland.
-The prostate is a small, walnut-sized structure that makes up part of a man's reproductive system.
+The prostate is a small, walnut-shaped structure that makes up part of a man's reproductive system.
 It wraps around the urethra, the tube that carries urine out of the body.

 Cancer - prostate; Biopsy - prostate; Prostate biopsy; Gleason score